6ka/totally_balanced_structures/doc/readme.txt

 - generate all doc
     * manually :
-        * delete file beginning with TBS in TBS directory
+        * delete file beginning with tbs in tbs directory
         * make clean
         * make html (or any other supported format)
     * ./clean.sh; make html